 The game is broken down into three main stages, each of which handles events in a different way.
 These are shown below.
-Boxes in blue are messages received from other players (or transmitted by ourselves).
-Boxes in green require us to transmit a message to complete.

 2.1 Message structure

 Each JSON message holds an author field, being the sender's ID; a message ID to associate related messages; a timestamp to prevent replay attacks; and an action, which at a high level dictates how each client should process the message.